Good customer service definition, best practices, and examples

 Don’t

-- Forget to document interactions: Always record details of follow-up interactions, such as statuses and summaries, in your CRM or customer service platform.
+Forget to document interactions: Always record details of follow-up interactions, such as statuses and summaries, in your phone automation systems or customer service platform .
 This helps in tracking the progress of resolutions and provides valuable historical data that can inform future interactions.

 Language barriers lead to misunderstandings and frustration for both customers and service representatives.
 It’s a good idea to have dedicated teams for different languages or invest in translation services to ensure clear communication.